-an emerging opioid use disorder.
-It is important to distinguish the underlying basis and the level of risk for opioid use disorder represented in the aberrant behavior.
-This is accomplished by differential diagnosis (Table 4).
-To capture the perspective of pain practitioner viewpoints in associating aberrant behaviors and risk of patient opioid problems, 100 pain physicians were instructed to rank a list of 13 aberrant drug-use behaviors from least to most suggestive of emergent opioid use disorder.
+aberrant drug-use behaviors from least to most suggestive of emergent opioid use disorder.
 Selling the prescribed opioid and prescription forgery received highest ranking as most aberrant, and altered route of administration was given the third highest ranking.
-Lowest ranked were unkempt patient appearance, sporadic unsanctioned dose escalation, and prescribed opioid hoarding [24].
+Lowest ranked were unkempt patient appearance, sporadic unsanctioned dose escalation, and prescribed opioid hoarding [23].

 There are certain behaviors that are suggestive of an emerging opioid use disorder.
-The most suggestive behaviors are [25; 26; 27]:
+The most suggestive behaviors are [24; 25; 26]:

 - Selling medications

 - Prescription forgery or alteration

 - Injecting medications meant for oral use

 - Obtaining medications from nonmedical sources

 - Resisting medication change despite worsening function or significant negative effects

 - Loss of control over alcohol use

-- Using illegal drugs or non-prescribed controlled substances - Recurrent episodes of: - Prescription loss or theft - Obtaining opioids from other providers in violation of a treatment agreement - Unsanctioned dose escalation - Running out of medication and requesting early refills
+- Using illegal drugs or non-prescribed controlled substances

+- Recurrent episodes of:

+- Prescription loss or theft

+- Obtaining opioids from other providers in violation of a treatment agreement

+- Unsanctioned dose escalation - Running out of medication and requesting early refills

-Behaviors with a lower level of evidence for their association with opioid misuse include [25; 26; 27]:
+Behaviors with a lower level of evidence for their association with opioid misuse include [23; 24; 25]: